UI Health Establishes Neurological Tissue Bank, Will Use ‘Big Data’ to Find Cures

 “Before we remove abnormal brain tissue from a patient with epilepsy that hasn’t responded to the typical medications, we collect massive quantities of electrical information on not only the abnormal tissue, but also the surrounding healthy tissue,” Loeb said, which lets researchers see what makes the epileptic tissue different.
 “And by co-registering that information with the tissue it comes from, we can go back and look for things like genetic markers or proteins that can help us uncover new therapeutic targets, or identify new pathology.”

-Loeb looked for cellular changes in epilepsy by analyzing thousands genes in tissue from 15 patients who had brain tissue removed to relieve their seizures.
+Loeb looked for cellular changes in epilepsy by analyzing thousands of genes in tissue from 15 patients who had brain tissue removed to relieve their seizures.
 He and his coworkers used a mathematical modeling technique called cluster analysis to sort through huge amounts of genetic information and electrical activity data collected prior to the surgeries.

 Using the model, they were able to predict and then confirm the presence of micro-lesions — tiny regions of cellular abnormalities — in “high-spiking” areas of epileptic electrical activity, where seizures begin.
 The findings were published in the journal Brain.